 Its 1st of December..
-At 10a.m.; an e-mail was delivered to my inbox from the canteen dept. “Monthly menu”- the subject head read.
-My immediate action was to click on the trash button which straight away dumped my unread mail in the trash bin J This action was not unique to me alone..
+At 10a.m.; an e-mail was delivered to my inbox from the canteen department.
+“Monthly menu”- the subject head read.
+My immediate action was to click on the trash button which straight away dumped the unread mail in the trash bin.
+This action was not unique to me alone..
 At least ten others in my office would have done the same..
-And another ten would have just opened the mail and then trashed it..
+And another ten would have just opened the mail to simply trash it without really reading it..
 Nobody usually expects anything unusual in the menu.
-But just incase, some fresher bumps into you in a humble intension to make a conversation and brings up the topic of breakfast menu:
+But just incase, some fresher bumps into you with a humble intension to strike a conversation and brings up the topic of breakfast menu:

 “Hey !
-You know what’s for the breakfast for this month?”
+You know what’s for breakfast for this month?”

 The poor fellow is bound to get an equivalent reaction: “Aiyya…!!
 Looks like you have not had enough of a bath in the canteen..!!”

 The oldies all know the menu by-heart.
 So what’s in a bath??
 Read on…

 - Tuesday: Green- bath (Methi bath)

 - Thursday: Deadly-oil bath (Darshini Pulav)

 If I missed out on Monday in the list: that’s the 1st working day of the week; So the company tries to give us some motivation to enter the company gates..
 That’s the “Have no Bath”-day.
 It is the only day when Idly-Vada-Sambar-Chutney is served.

 Now: How do the employees identify what is for breakfast without actually entering the canteen or reading the menu?
 It comes with experience.
 Just a month’s time is enough..!!

 Well, a Monday’s menu barely changes; so you know what is there.
 You go or don’t go depends on how bored or excited you are to get away with the Monday morning blues..!!